 5) Have a warm shower

 It sounds basic but just having a shower can be a wonderful thing – it’s ten minutes just to relax and unwind and after twenty minutes of pounding the pavements I always appreciate that.
 I usually keep my music (or podcast) on so it’s even more enjoyable and finish off my slapping on some moisturiser or gradual tanner.
 I know, I know, nobody is seeing me but it just makes me feel more normal!

 6) Eat a healthy breakfast

 I have pretty much the same breakfast everyday – porridge with blueberries.
 The reason I have it is because 1) it only takes five minutes to make 2) it’s super filling and 3) it’s healthy at the same time.
 I’ll also have a cup of tea with it – one of the many cups of tea I’ll get through over the course of the day.
 You can tell I’m British!
 If I want to mix it up I might have overnight oats or eggs on toast.

 7) Get ready like you’re going to work

 I’m never going to argue against the transformative effect of make-up on your mood and general well-being.
 That shit is powerful.
-I always do my make-up in the morning, even if no one is going to see me, and that’s part of getting myself ready and armed to face the day.
+I always do my make-up in the morning, even if I’m working from home and don’t have any scheduled meetings, and that’s part of getting myself ready and armed to face the day.
 Don’t knock it till you’ve tried it.
 Stick on an episode of your favourite TV show while you’re applying it and it’s even more fun.

 8) Get dressed and spritz on your everyday perfume